Our programme for sub-Saharan Africa is geared towards development of African countries and societies as well as development of qualified individuals.

 Young university graduates, who have already taken over responsibility in church and society, should be empowered to continue along this line and do it in an even more qualified way.
 Beneficiaries of KAAD-scholarships are predominantly from needy families and display academic excellence.
 The ultimate aim of our scholarship policy is the promotion of so-called "Agents of Change”.

-In the focus countries Ghana, Kenya and Zimbabwe, there is – within the S1-programme – also the possibility for Master-scholarships at local universities (so called “in-country scholarships”).
+In the focus countries Ghana, Kenya, Ethiopia and Zimbabwe, there is – within the S1-programme – also the possibility for Master-scholarships at local universities (so called “in-country scholarships”).
 The in-country scholars together with the alumni are convening in local KAAD-networks that aim at making an impact in church and society of their home countries.

 Interested graduates can download the application questionnaire.
 It is then to be filled and sent back to af3[at]kaad.de.
 For detailed information about application requirements and procedures, we recommend to read the Frequently Asked Questions.